djhshih/commit-grader/README.md

 # Commit grader

-Assign a score in [0, 1] to the commit history of a Git repository, by comparing your commit timestamps against a Poisson point process.
+Assign a score in [0, 1] to the commit history of a Git repository, by comparing the commit timestamps against a Poisson point process (i.e. constant commit rate).

-A repository with frequent and consistent commits
+A repository with consistent commits will have a score near 1.

 ## Requirements